Arizona Optometry Board Attorney

 - VOLUNTARY SURRENDER: The optometrist voluntarily gives up their license.
 The benefit of a voluntary surrender is that the Board is usually willing to reduce the amount of time until a optometrist can reapply (between 2 to 3 years).

-If you’re interested in learning more about our license defense lawyer services (located in Phoenix) and how to protect your rights, set up a consultation with Chelle Law and our Arizona Optometrist Attorney and counsel reach out to us today.
+If you’re interested in learning more about our license defense lawyer services (located in Phoenix, Arizona) and how to protect your rights, set up a consultation with Chelle Law and our Arizona Optometrist Attorney and counsel reach out to us today.